 Surely there had to be something out there to help, but there simply wasn't.

 Nate and I didn't let this minor issue hold us back.
 (Ok, looking back it was a somewhat major problem since the plugin we ended up developing turned out to be something that thousands of other WordPress users needed as well.)

 Fast forward a few years and WP Courseware is now installed on tens of thousands of training sites around the globe.

 And the course we initially started with?
 Well, the content was great but we quickly realized we had something far bigger on our hands and that we had an opportunity to help many other entrepreneurs who were in the position we'd been in a few months earlier, so we had to shift our focus to creating and extending the best possible training plugin for WordPress that we could offer.

-Simply put, we chose WishList Member because it is stacked with features.
+Simply put, we chose this membership plugin because it is stacked with features.
 You can protect anything and everything with in WordPress.